danielfrance/laravel-docker/README.md

 The `run.sh` file has to be executable prior to copying the file to the container.
 (If you want to keep the /deploy folder for versioning, feel free to adjust the paths in docker-compose.yml accordingly.)

-3. Compare you `.env` with the `docker-compose.yml` file
+3. Compare your `.env` with the `docker-compose.yml` file

 There are several environment variables in the docker-compose file.
-Ensure that they are accurate otherwise you may find connecting to the db difficult.
+Ensure that they are accurate, otherwise you may find connecting to the DB or Redis difficult.

 4. Double check the docker-compose ports